tanitrack/agrichain/README.md

 TaniTrack Agrichain aims to revolutionize the agricultural ecosystem by directly connecting farmers with buyers.
 We leverage a hybrid Web2.5 approach, combining a seamless user experience with the robust security of blockchain technology for financial transactions.
 Our goal is to increase farmer welfare and improve the overall efficiency and transparency of agricultural trade.

 ![TaniTrack Platform Preview](public/image.png)
-_Note: This is a placeholder for a more representative screenshot of the platform._

 ## Table of Contents